 To give you an idea when comparing Baxi against other brands, we’ve listed some estimates for their boiler prices.
 Please note, these prices are for the boiler only (i.e. no flue or additional fittings), and don’t include the cost of installation.

-Typically, you’ll be able to get the equivalent Worcester Bosch boiler fitted for a similar price or cheaper via Heatable, with a 10-year warranty.
+Typically, you’ll be able to get an equivalent Worcester Bosch boiler fitted for a similar price or cheaper via Heatable, with a 10-year warranty.

 |424 Combi 24kw (5-year warranty)||£675|

 |428 Combi 28kw||£730|